What are the risks to teeth with oral piercings?

 If You Choose Oral Piercings, Do It The Right Way

 After understanding the risks, if you still decide to get an oral piercing make sure the procedure is performed by a trained professional who uses sterile instruments.
-Use a reputable parlor to do the piercing and make sure and take care of it afterwards.
+Use a reputable parlor to do the piercing and make sure and take care of it afterward.
 Consult with Dr. McOmie before getting an oral piercing to learn proper aftercare and maintenance that will help you reduce your risk of infection or complication.
 If you want to do an oral piercing we can help you keep it from getting infected by prescribing a mouthwash specially formulated to prevent oral infections.

 Your health matters to us.
 If you have any questions concerning this post or an existing oral piercing, call us today.
 McOmie Family Dentistry 423-899-1112.
 We’re always happy to hear from our awesome patients!